 There’s no easy answer.
 But after some soul searching, TheatreStorm has committed to a rating system for our reviews.
 We’re biting the bullet.
 Here’s the code, with explanations.

 5 Stars: Outstanding.
-5 Stars indicates a particularly outstanding production, work that is “must see” and distinguished.
+5 Stars indicate a particularly outstanding production, work that is “must-see” and distinguished.
 TheatreStorm rarely awards 5 Stars.

 4 Stars: Highly recommended.
-4 Stars indicates top tier, just short of “must see”.
+4 Stars indicate top tier, just short of “must-see”.

 3 Stars: Recommended.
-3 Stars indicates well-made theatre, satisfying and professional.
+3 Stars indicate well-made theatre, satisfying and professional.

 2 Stars: Worth seeing.
-2 Stars indicates a worthy effort, deserving support, but significantly lacking in some important aspect(s).
+2 Stars indicate a worthy effort, deserving support, but significantly lacking in some important aspect(s).

 1 Stars: Disappointing.
 1 Star indicates work that, in the reviewer’s considered opinion, is not stage-worthy.

 So, that’s it.
 TheatreStorm would be very interested to hear what our theatrical colleagues and fellow audience members think about this.